gwenphalan/borg-ui/CSS_REFACTORING_SUMMARY.md

 * Added missing built-in icons (`user`, `settings`, `logout`) to `Icon` component so external SVG downloads are no longer required.

 ### 7.2  Navigation Menu Polish
-* Menu items now use `hover:bg-content-primary hover:text-[var(--text-dark)]` and icons follow the same colour for perfect contrast.
+* Menu items now use `hover:bg-content-primary hover:text-(--text-dark)` and icons follow the same colour for perfect contrast.
 * Header nav is visible on all break-points (removed `hidden md:flex` gate).

 ### 7.3  Overlay / Portal Architecture